 - Grilled vegetable skewers

 - Broccolini with garlic & kale

 - Roasted cauliflower in the air fryer or oven

 To make vegan coleslaw

 - Combine vegan mayonnaise, white wine vinegar, lemon juice, granulated garlic, granulated onion, and pinch of salt in bowl.
 Add shredded cabbage mix and thoroughly combine.

 - Set aside or cover & put in the refrigerator if making the sandwiches at a later time.

 To make BBQ sandwich

-- Add a few generous spoonfuls of vegan BBQ Soy Curls, and then a mound of coleslaw.
+- Add a few generous spoonfuls of vegan pulled pork, and then a mound of coleslaw.
 Cover the sandwiches with the remaining buns and serve.